-- 3.1.1 This section provides direction to Consultant firms on the preparation of construction documents (namely specifications and drawings) to be submitted to RCMP for real property projects across Canada. - 3.1.2 Specifications, drawings, and addenda shall be complete and clear so that contractors can prepare bids without guesswork.

-3.1.3 Principles of RCMP Contract Documents

-- 1. Contact documents shall be prepared based on common public procurement principles.
+- 3.1.1 This section provides direction to the Consultant on the preparation of construction documents (namely specifications and drawings) to be submitted to RCMP for real property projects across Canada. - 3.1.2 Specifications, drawings, and addenda shall be complete and clear so that construction Bidders can prepare bids without guesswork. - 3.1.3 Principles of RCMP Contract Documents - 1.
+Contract documents are developed in accordance with RCMP procurement templates.
 RCMP does not use Canadian Construction Documents Committee (CCDC) documents. - 2.
-RCMP is responsible for preparing and issuing the construction contract and the terms and conditions as well as all other related bidding and contractual documents.
-For detailed information, the standard acquisition clauses and conditions commonly used by RCMP in the contracting process are available on the buyandsell.gc.ca website.
+RCMP is responsible for preparing and issuing the corresponding construction tender and resulting contract.
+For detailed information, the standard acquisition clauses and conditions commonly used by RCMP in the contracting process are available on the buyandsell.gc.ca website. - 3.1.4 Translation - 1.
+When bilingual documents are required in the Project Brief, all documentation including drawings, specifications, reports and addenda shall be in both official languages. - 2.

-3.1.4 Translation

-- 1. When bilingual documents are required in the Project Brief, all documentation including drawings, specifications, reports as well as all bidder questions shall be in both official languages. - 2.
 Ensure that English and French documents are equal in all respects.
-There can be no statements where one version takes precedence over the other.

-3.1.5 Construction Documents Definitions
+There can be no statements where one version takes precedence over the other. - 3.1.5 Construction Documents Definitions